cloudnice/PERN-with-Jenkins/README.md

-   # Dockerized Node.js and React App with PostgreSQL
+# Dockerized Node.js and React App with PostgreSQL Using Jenkins

 This project includes a Docker-based application with a PostgreSQL database, a Node.js server application, and a React client application.

 ## Running the Project

-This project is created for Docker Desktop.
+This project is created for AWS EC2 Instance.
 To run it in a different environment, you need to modify the server connection points in the `.env` files.

 1. Open a Terminal or Command Prompt.
 2. Navigate to the directory where the `docker-compose.yaml` file is located.